filamentphp/filament/packages/panels/docs/14-testing.md

 use Filament\Facades\Filament;

 Filament::setCurrentPanel(
-    Filament::getPanel('app'), // Where `app` is the ID of the panel you want to test );
+    Filament::getPanel('app'), // Where `app` is the ID of the panel you want to test.
+);
 ```